aravindnc/mongoose-paginate-v2/README.md

 ```

 ## Thanks
 This is a advanced version of mongoose-paginate forked from [Mongoose Paginate](https://www.npmjs.com/package/mongoose-paginate).
-Thanks to the initial author [Edward Hotchkiss](https://www.npmjs.com/~edwardhotchkiss)
+Credits to the initial author [Edward Hotchkiss](https://www.npmjs.com/~edwardhotchkiss)

 ## License
 [MIT](LICENSE)